Ajith-ajay/Sales-Predection/README.md

 # Sales-Predection

-I have participate in an internship conducted by codsoft.
+I have participate in an internship conducted by MyDailywork.
 My Challenge is to build a model that predect the forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.